 You may have already heard about the controversial dog deaths.
 Despite what the developers said, there’s no way to avoid killing a few of the dogs as part of the narrative.
 Just like the human companions above, if you kill a dog then you’ll hear the owner scream out their name before seeking revenge as they look for you.
 However, I never saw anyone cry over a dog or make me feel bad about popping two rounds into its face, giving it an arrow to the knee, or causing it to have a splitting headache when I introduced it to my trusty shotgun.
 But, I often took out their owners shortly after putting them down, so I never really saw the aftermath.

 The Last of Us Part II is a freaking beautiful game, despite the horrific events and ‘things’ you’ll encounter.
-From the snowy settlement in Wyoming to the heavily overgrown forests in Seattle, a lot of care and attention has gone into creating a game which looks fantastic on current-gen hardware.
+From the snowy settlement in Wyoming to the heavily overgrown forests in Seattle, a lot of care and attention has gone into creating a game that looks fantastic on current-gen hardware.
 Seriously, if Sony would have posted PS4 Pro (1440p) footage of the game and said it was running on the PS5, everyone would believe them.
 There’s hardly any texture pop-in or LOD issues, so the whole experience is very smooth and satisfying as you run or ride around.

 Just like Uncharted: The Lost Legacy, The Last of Us Part II has a semi-open world segment to the game when you first approach Seattle.
 You have a few set goals which you must do in order to progress the story, but you also have a map and a bunch of locations you can visit purely for the fun of it.
 Visiting all of these will bag you a trophy as well as more interactions between Dina and Ellie, you’ll also uncover some familiar loot and see references to past games and artists (music).